ELF Programs – With Symbol Tables

 Tightly Coupled Memories

 Most MCUs based on ARMv7-M family processors support some kind of Tightly Coupled Memory (TCM).
 These TCMs have somewhat different properties for specialized operations.
 Depending on the bus matrix of the processor, you may not be able to execute programs from the TCM.
-For instance, the STM32 F4 supports Core Coupled Memory (CCM), but since it is tied directly to the D-bus, it cannot be used to execute programs!
-On the other hand, the STM32F3 has a CCM that is accessible to both the D-Bus and the I-Bus, in which case it should be possible to execute programs from this TCM.
+For instance, the STM32F4 supports Core Coupled Memory (CCM) but, since it is tied directly to the D-bus, it cannot be used to execute programs.
+On the other hand, the STM32F3 has a CCM that is accessible to both the D-Bus and the I-Bus, in which case it should be possible to execute programs directly from this TCM.

 ../_images/system_arch_stm32f42xx_and_f43xx.png ../_images/system_arch_stm32f303xBC_and_f358xC.png

-When ELF programs are loaded into memory, the memory is allocated from the heap via a standard memory allocator.
-By default with the STM32 F4, the CCM is included in the heap and will typically be allocated first.
-If CCM memory is allocated to hold the ELF program in memory, then a hard-fault will occur immediately when you try to execute the ELF program in memory.
+When ELF programs are loaded into memory, such memory is allocated from the heap via a standard memory allocator.
+With the STM32F4, the CCM is included in the heap by default and will typically be allocated first.
+If CCM memory is allocated to hold the loaded ELF program, then a hard-fault will occur immediately when you try to execute it.
+Therefore, on STM32F4 platforms it is necessary to include the CONFIG_STM32_CCMEXCLUDE=y configuration setting.
+With it, the CCM memory will be excluded from the heap and will never be allocated for ELF program memory.